redhat-et/bootc-examples/aws-ec2-ami.md

     --pull=newer \
     --security-opt label=type:unconfined_t \
     -v $(pwd)/bootc-build/output:/output \
+    -v $(pwd)/config.json:/config.json \
     quay.io/centos-bootc/bootc-image-builder:latest \
     --type ami \
     --config /config.json \
-    quay.io/centos-bootc/fedora-bootc:eln
+    quay.io/centos-bootc/centos-bootc:stream9
 ```

 The file will be created as `./bootc-build/output/image/disk.raw`

 ### Launch an ec2 instance with terraform

-This assumes an AMI `fedora-bootc-ami` exists in your AWS account and
+This assumes an AMI `centos-bootc-ami` exists in your AWS account and
 you have terraform and AWS CLI `aws` installed on your local system.
 There is a sample [terraform file](./terraform/main.tf).
 Customize this
 based on the AWS account details.
 Then: